Xenia9705/CV/README.md

 ## Achievements
 - Consistently ranked among the **top students** throughout the Bachelor’s program.
 - Strong passion for **foreign languages** and **computer skills** (including productivity tools and programming basics).
-- Recognized for academic excellence and dedication to self-improvement.Ｓ
+- Recognized for academic excellence and dedication to self-improvement.